dotsara/dotsara.github.io/_posts/2015-05-16-hello-again-world.md

 If you have a peek at the repo for this site, you'll notice that it doesn't say it's forked from the Heather repo, anymore.
 And that's because in the spirit of "I don't know, try it out!"
 I wanted to learn how to kill the commit history on a forked repo.
 (There's no real need for me to keep it in this instance.)

 Stack Overflow to the rescue!
-[How do I remove the old history from a git repository?](http://stackoverflow.com/questions/4515580/how-do-i-remove-the-old-history-from-a-git-repository) Way down at the bottom, I found what _I_ was after: http://stackoverflow.com/a/28081807 Here's what I did locally:
+[How do I remove the old history from a git repository?](http://stackoverflow.com/questions/4515580/how-do-i-remove-the-old-history-from-a-git-repository) Way down at the bottom, [I found what I was after](http://stackoverflow.com/a/28081807).

+Here's what I did locally:

 * Fork the Heather theme to my repo
 * Rename the newly-forked repo to `dotsara.github.io` (Settings > Repository name)
 * Clone the repo (via SSH because I don't want to have to enter my user/pass every. single. time) to my machine: `git clone git@github.com:dotsara/dotsara.github.io.git`
 * `cd` into my new folder: `cd dotsara.github.io`
 * Delete the `.git` directory, re-initialize the folder as a git folder, add a remote server back
    `sudo rm -r .git && git init && git remote add origin git@github.com:dotsara/dotsara.github .io.git`
 * Edit this blog post, make a new commit (which will show all the Jekyll & theme files as new/untracked) and push!

+And that's…&nbsp;that.
+See you soon!